La revue de presse / The press review

 COVISPRAY® MEDICAL DEVICE:

 Covispray® is a filmogen liquid containing glycerol, two jellifying agents, and an association of plant polymers, all capable to bind with glycerol molecules to render it filmogen, flexible, and resistant to mechanical pressures exerted by the liquid flow.
-When applied in the nasal cavity, the liquid forms a transparent and slightly osmotic film, like a liquid barrier or a liquid nasal mask, on the nasal surface.
+When applied in the nasal cavity, the liquid forms a transparent and slightly osmotic film, like a liquid barrier, on the nasal surface.
 The thickening / jellifying agents in the film swells when they meet water and renders the film absorbent.

-This film can capture all environmental pollutants entering the nasal cavity as a mask.
-Being osmotic, the film attracts hypotonic liquid from the inner parts of the nasal mucosa thereby detaching and draining all the contaminants present on the surface of the nasal mucosa which are then trapped in the filmogen mask.
+This film can capture all environmental pollutants entering the nasal cavity.
+Being osmotic, the film attracts hypotonic liquid from the inner parts of the nasal mucosa thereby detaching and draining all the contaminants present on the surface of the nasal mucosa which are then trapped in the filmogen liquid.

 A few H-OH binding sites of all the polymeric ingredients in the film binds with glycerol but as the polymers are known to have strong affinity for specific proteins, and as the Covid-19 RBD and virus S spikes are proteins, the remaining free polymer binding sites may bind and trap the virus particles.
 Trapped virus particles become inactive and cannot infect new healthy cells.